 Once you’ve set your financial goals, you’ll need to see if they are really right for you.
 That’s where visualization comes in.
-Visualization helps you project your goals out into the future and have a ‘look-see’ at where they might take you.
+By visualizing your goals out into the future, you can have a ‘look-see’ at where they might take you.

-Our 5-10-15-20 online tool takes basic financial information about yourself and uses it to quantify what your financial future may look like.
+Our 5-10-15-20 online tool takes basic financial information about yourself and uses it to consider what your financial future may look like.

 Retirement: How much of your retirement nest-egg will be accounted for by your retirement account balances?
 Will the retirement contributions that you and your employer make each pay period be enough when compared to your financial goal?
-Our tool can help you see just how much, or how little, you need to accumulate outside of your retirement accounts.
+Our tool can help you see if any adjustments may be needed to reach your financial goal.

 Debt: Managing debt is a careful balancing act between your income, your savings and your retirement.
 Our tool shows you how long it may take you to pay off your current debt (excluding your mortgage).
 You can use this information to create a debt management plan with an eye towards being debt free before retirement while not interfering with your other financial goals.